Plant a Cold Climate Fall Vegetable Garden

 Carrots get sweeter after the first frost.
 Mulch the bed with six to eight inches of straw, and harvest the carrots when their roots are fully colored.
 Carrot seeds won't germinate in the cold, so be sure to start them somewhere warm and then transplant the little roots into your raised bed or cold frame.

 Plant Garlic Bulbs in the Fall

 Plant garlic in the fall for harvest in the spring.
-Plant your cloves in mid- to late-October in colder climates - before the ground freezes.
-The cloves that you plant in the fall will grow roots before the ground freezes.
+Plant your cloves in mid- to late October in colder climates -- so they will grow roots before the ground freezes.
+Cover your garlic with 4 inches of mulch, and wait for a delicious crop.
 In the spring, they'll sprout delicious garlic scapes above the ground and bulbs of garlic cloves below the ground.
-Cover your garlic with 4 inches of mulch, and wait for a delicious spring crop.

 Like carrots, beets get sweeter after the first frost.
-Stones hinder beet growth, so be sure the soil that you plant them in is well-tilled.
-Beets require adequate moisture, so monitor your fall garden's water level with a soil moisture monitor.
-Plant beets as early in the fall as possible - they mature best in temperatures around 65 degrees Fahrenheit.
+Stones hinder beet growth, so be sure to plant in well-tilled soil.
+Because beets require adequate moisture, track your fall garden's water level with a soil moisture monitor.
+Plant beets as early in the fall as possible -- they mature best at temperatures around 65 degrees Fahrenheit.

 Updated July 23, 2018.